 From the fringes of circus and vaudeville, acrobatics moved to the world of sports.

-Acrobatic Gymnastics features in The World Games 2013; check the event calendar for details about when it is scheduled.
+Acrobatic Gymnastics featured in The World Games 2013; check the event calendar for all details.

 DID YOU KNOW THAT...?